ShashantNagpure/coffee-machine/README.md

 # coffee-machine

-Machine coding problem:
- Created a coffee machine which serves n orders at a time
+coffee machine which serves n orders at a time

  Using multiprocessing with sqlite3(apsw)
  Refer input1.json for sample inputs